The Antlion Pit (click to go home)

 "The Scarlet Ibis" by James Hurst

-This short story, first published in 1960 in the Atlantic Monthly magazine, "focuses on the troubled relationship between two young boys: the narrator and his mentally and physically disabled brother, Doodle" ("The Scarlet Ibis: Introduction," 1998).
+This short story, first published in 1960 in the Atlantic Monthly magazine, focuses on the troubled relationship between two young boys: the narrator and his mentally and physically disabled brother, Doodle ("The Scarlet Ibis Characters," 2016).

 Here the narrator describes how his brother got his nickname: